trusterd/libtrusterd/README.md

 It's so fun.
 So, I make it this.

-You can link this libtrustred by libffi,thren you can start http2 server by your favorite language which support libffi.
+you can use http2 server with your favorite language which support libffi.

 [Japanese](README.ja.md)